 - First offence

 - History of reporting suspicions to the Home Office

 - Process failure in carrying out a right to work check rather than total non-compliance with the illegal working legislation

 Appealing penalty notices if you are prosecuted for illegal working

 If you receive a Civil Penalty Notice you can object to the penalty notice or, if your objection fails, appeal against it.
-If you want to object then you must do so within twenty eight days from the date on your Civil Penalty Notice.
+If you want to object then you must do so within 28 days from the date of the Notice.

 There are various grounds for objecting to a Civil Penalty Notice, including: